Alabama vs. Tennessee NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Alabama has combined with its opponents to score more than 67 points just twice this season.
+- Alabama has combined with its opponents to put up more than 67 points only two times this season.

 - Tennessee has combined with its opponents to score more than 67 points in two games this season.

-- Saturday's total is 17.3 points lower than the two team's combined 84.3 points per game average.
+- Saturday's over/under is 17.3 points lower than the two team's combined 84.3 points per game average.

-- The 43 combined points per game that these two squads have allowed this season are 24 fewer than the 67 over/under in this contest.
+- These two squads combine to allow 43 points per game, 24 fewer than this contest's over/under.

-- The average total in Crimson Tide games this season is 61.6, 5.4 points fewer than Saturday's over/under of 67 .
+- Crimson Tide games have an average total of 61.6 points this season, 5.4 fewer than Saturday's over/under.

-- The 67 total in this game is 4.5 points higher than the 62.5 average total in Volunteers games this season.
+- In 2021, games involving the Volunteers have averaged a total of 62.5 points, 4.5 fewer than this game's set over/under.

 Alabama Stats and Trends

-- This season, the Crimson Tide have one against the spread win in two games as a favorite of 24.5 points or more.
+- This season, the Crimson Tide have one ATS win in two games as a favorite of 25 points or more.

-- Alabama's games this year have gone over the point total three times in seven opportunities (42.9%).
+- Alabama's games this year have hit the over on three of seven set point totals (42.9%).

-- Alabama is 4-3 against the spread and 6-1 overall in games when it records more than 22.9 points.
+- When Alabama puts up more than 22.9 points, it is 4-3 against the spread and 6-1 overall.

-- Alabama is 4-2 against the spread and 5-1 overall when the team piles up over 368 yards.
+- In games that Alabama picks up over 368 yards, the team is 4-2 against the spread and 5-1 overall.

-- This year, the Crimson Tide have five turnovers, four fewer than the Volunteers have takeaways (9).
+- The Crimson Tide have turned the ball over five times this season, four fewer than the Volunteers have forced (9).

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.